-HBO’s sensational new comedy-drama The White Lotus has everyone talking.
-Set at an exclusive Hawaiian resort over one highly transformative week, the biting six-part series gradually peels back the glossy veneer of picture-perfect travelers, cheerful hotel employees, and the idyllic locale itself to reveal something far uglier beneath.
-This series is available to stream on Showmax in South Africa.
+The six-part first season gradually peeled back the glossy veneer of picture-perfect travelers, cheerful hotel employees, and the idyllic locale itself to reveal something far uglier beneath.
+Season 1 and 2 is available to stream on Showmax in South Africa.

-1. Critics are calling The White Lotus “2021’s best, and most uncomfortable, TV show”
+1. Critics called The White Lotus “2021’s best, and most uncomfortable, TV show”

 The White Lotus has an 88% critics rating on Rotten Tomatoes, with Time billing it as “the must-see show of the summer… a darkly hilarious, existentially terrifying wealth satire” and The Guardian as “2021’s best, and most uncomfortable, show.”